ynchuang/ad2kg/README.md

 # DiscoverPath: A Knowledge Refinement and Retrieval System for Interdisciplinarity on Biomedical Research
 <img width="300" height="200" src="./fig/logo.png">

-## About this project
-We have created a new Github repository.
+# We have created a new Github repository.
 Please visit https://github.com/ynchuang/DiscoverPath for the latest update.

 ## Cite this work